SpinnerX/TrialProjects/Intel_Sys.trial_project/README.md

 The issues that I came across was generating and ranomizing how mazes would be generated

 First part - Maze generation
-- If you look at how the maze is generated, is we simply create a tile grid based on the maze dimensions.
-Where we use DFS to visually chhange thhe tile grid and filter out thhe lines of each tile, generating the maze.
+- If you look at how the maze is generated, we simply create a tile grid based on the maze dimensions.
+Where we use DFS to visually chhange thhe tile grid and filter out the lines of each tile, generating the maze.
 - Hence creating an offset of based on the amount of tiles a and then grabbing the starting and ending of vertical lines.
 As handling the offsets.
-As we have offsets for both the horizontal lines, top-left, top-right corners of a tile.
+As we have offsets for both the horizontal lines, the top-left, and top-right corners of a tile.
--  Including offsets representing as the lines diagonaly that help generate and connect bottom left and right corners of tiles.
+-  Including offsets representing as the lines diagonally that help generate and connect the tiles' bottom left and right corners.

 ## Implementation
 - Using Dijkstra's Algorithm, for the maze solver
-- Simulating how to demonstrate how Dijkstra's work when given a different ending points, simulating how this can work in various environments
+- Simulating how to demonstrate how Dijkstra's work when given different ending points, simulating how this can work in various environments
+- How Dijkstra solves the maze, is by giving the starting coordinates and the ending coordinates.
+Then using the queue list data structure, starting with the current tile (which is the starting coordinates), check the neighboring tile's distance and draw a line to which neighboring tiles have the least distance.
+Since the main point is to find the optimal path which is the least amount of distance of each neighboring tile.
+- Dijkstra's algorithm keeps executing until the ending coordinate has been reached.
+While this algorithm is executing, we have a list that keeps track of the shortest paths, and when we draw a line, when see how the solver solves the maze giving different ending coordinates.
+We use that list to see constantly the shortest path when searching the neighboring tiles.

 ## UI Features
 ### Mouse Clicks